The Challenge: Battle of the Exes II: Controversy

 During episode 11, cast member Nia Moore was expelled from the competition after physically and verbally harassing fellow The Real World: Portland cast member, Jordan Wiseley.
 After the episode aired, Moore apologized to anyone offended by her words and actions, during an interview with MTV News.

 Dedications to Diem Brown and Ryan Knight

-In November 2014, two months after filming ended, tragedy struck the Battle of the Exes II cast twice.

 On November 14, 2014, Diem Brown died at the age of 34, following a decade-long battle with cancer.
-Brown was diagnosed with cancer for a third time in June 2014, though she had kept this information private.
+Brown was diagnosed in June 2014, though she had kept this information private.
 Two months later, media reports indicated that she collapsed during filming of Battle of the Exes II, and was subsequently airlifted to a New York-area hospital, where she learned her cancer had metastasized to her colon and stomach.

 On November 27, 2014, Ryan Knight was found dead at the age of 28, following a house party in Kenosha, Wisconsin.
 Four months later (March 2015), autopsy results determined that Knight died of acute mixed drug and alcohol intoxication.

-MTV dedicated this season of The Challenge to both Diem Brown and Ryan Knight.
+Battle of the Exes II was Diem's and Knight's final appearance on The Challenge prior to their deaths, and MTV dedicated the season to their memories.